sudarshan284/FRAUD-PREDICTION-MLOPs/README.md

 ## Solution
 In real world build a model is not enough, we have to deploy the model into the production and monitor the model performance over time and how it is interacting with real world data.
 So, I build an end-to-end pipeline for continuously predicting and deploying the machine learning model alongside a data application that utilizes the latest deployed model for the business to consume.
 This way can track our production ready model.
-I highly suggest you to refer ZenML document for more details.

 Using Airflow we can monitor the logs in real-time as well as old logs can also be checked.